 Low overhead, low bureaucracy makes us less expensive, more nimble; able to be responsive to opportunities as well as investors, funders and collaborators.

 We can organically integrate into the emerging trends of intelligent bio- and bio-inspired technologies.
 While other organizations like (X and Y, we don't want to bash our friends) tend to focus on neuroscience-inspired intelligence, we are more focused on cell-biology-inspired, organically-grown intelligence.
 That is, we focus on how to build cell-like intelligent systems and how to guide their interactions to generate systems with higher levels of intelligence.
 This is more in line with recent trends at big institutions like the Wyss Institute at Harvard.
 However, as we are currently a smaller organization, we are likely in a more flexible stage.

 Our funding comes from various sources, including through research grants from government agencies, private philanthropies and foundations, as well as through charitable gifts, sub-contracts and partnerships.

-The LRC maintains offices at 425 California St., #1200, San Francisco, CA 94002.
-Some LRC employees maintain offices at the Joint Genome Institute (JGI, Walnut Creek, CA), the Jet Propulsion Laboratory (JPL, Pasadena, CA) and San Francisco State University (SFSU, San Francisco, CA)
+The LRC maintains offices in Burlingame, CA. Some LRC employees maintain offices at the Joint Genome Institute (JGI, Walnut Creek, CA), the Jet Propulsion Laboratory (JPL, Pasadena, CA) and San Francisco State University (SFSU, San Francisco, CA)

-Global Viral (GV), a 501(c)(3) nonprofit based in San Francisco does business as ("DBA") the Laboratory for Research in Complex Systems.
+Global Viral (GV), a 501(c)(3) nonprofit does business as ("DBA") the Laboratory for Research in Complex Systems.
 Both names represent the same non-profit, and either can be used for business purposes.
 Information about the Chief Executive Officer, the Board of Directors and Advisors can be found on the 'Team' page under the 'About' menu.